 Low Cost Therapy in Brighton and London

 The Minster Centre in Queens Park, North London offers low cost long-term counselling and psychotherapy with senior trainee therapists.
-An assessment costs £15 and ongoing fees are on a sliding scale of £45 – £10 depending on circumstances.
-Telephone: 020 7644 6242
+An initial session costs £40 (£15 if receiving benefits) and fees for following sessions are based on individual circumstances.
+Telephone: 020 7644 6240

 Other Useful Organisations

 A national 24 hr helpline for anyone with a drinking problem.

 Email: help(Replace this parenthesis with the @ sign)aamail.org

 A small but innovative charity that campaigns to reduce suicide among men and raise their awareness of mental health issues.
 It was set up in response to the fact that suicide remains the single biggest killer of young men in the UK.

 A free 24 hr information telephone line which supports children and young people.